swTVM: Towards Optimized Tensor Code Generation for Deep Learning on Sunway Many-Core Processor: Optimizing Tensor Operation

+Due to the limited LDM space, the difficulty to determine the buffer size of each tensor is to identify the dependencies, which means the buffer size of one tensor can affect the buffer size of another.
+Figure~\ref{fig:need_ldm} shows an example of buffer size dependency within the matrix multiplication ($A\times B = C$).
+The dimensions of matrix \textit{A}, \textit{B} and \textit{C} are \textit{(x,k)}, \textit{(k,y)}, and \textit{(x,y)}, respectively.
+When the buffer size of matrix \textit{C} and matrix \textit{A} is $l_{2}$ and $l_{1}$ respectively along the same dimension, the buffer size of matrix \textit{B} is $l_{1}$ and $l_{2}$ along \textit{k} and \textit{y} dimension.

+Figure~\ref{fig:manage_ldm} shows the procedure of calculating the buffer size on the matrix multiplication and the possible size of each buffer.
+When determining the buffer dimension of each tensor using \textit{buffer\_read} and \textit{buffer\_write} in Figure~\ref{fig:manage_ldm}(a), \textit{swTVM} constructs a table that describes the buffer iterators of each tensor as shown in Figure~\ref{fig:manage_ldm}(b).
+The sum of the buffer size from all buffer iterators of each tensor can be expressed in an equation, as shown in Figure~\ref{fig:manage_ldm}(c).
+Then the buffer size of each tensor can be determined by choosing a possible value that satisfies the above equation.
+We limit the possible values to the power of two for better performance on Sunway, as shown in Figure~\ref{fig:manage_ldm}(d).
+We use a greedy algorithm to search for the minimum possible value.

+\textbf{Constraint 1 -} When determining the buffer size of each tensor, the following constraints should be satisfied. \begin{itemize} \item The buffer size of a buffer iterator cannot be larger than the original dimension. \item The sum of the buffer size of all tensors cannot be larger than the LDM size. \item When the buffer size in the lowest dimension is one, no buffer is allocated for the tensor, which means that the data is directly accessed from main memory. \end{itemize}

-The Algorithm \ref{alg:ldm} shows the algorithm for managing data buffer in LDM.
-It uses an approximate algorithm to ensure the search time for an optimal solution is not too long.
+\textbf{Strategy 1 -} \textit{swTVM} uses an approximate algorithm (Algorithm~\ref{alg:ldm} in Appendix) to managing data buffer in LDM, which ensures an acceptable search time for an optimal solution.
 The algorithm consists of two parts, the initial part to allocate a pre-defined LDM memory space and expanding part to maximize the LDM utilization.
-In Algorithm \ref{alg:ldm}, the variables can be classified into three types:
+In Algorithm \ref{alg:ldm}, the iterators can be classified into three types: